alishafazal/life-hacks-project-1/README.md

   - Wildcard selector
   - The design of the social media links in the footer
 #

+- All icons in the homepage, footer and thank you page were sourced from [Font Awesome](https://fontawesome.com/)

+- [Google Fonts](https://fonts.google.com/) was used to add Roboto and Roboto Flex fonts to my site

+- My favicon was created using [Favicon.io](https://favicon.io/)

+- I took inspiration for the colour scheme from a colour palette generated by [Coolors.co](https://coolors.co/)

 - This youtube video helped me greatly in furthering my knowledge on flexbox and how to apply the different flexbox properties to get the desired effect I wanted.
-The link to this video can be found [here](https://www.youtube.com/watch?v=phWxA89Dy94).
+The link to this video can be found [here](https://www.youtube.com/watch?v=phWxA89Dy94)

 - I would like to give credit to Paul Woods, as I took inspiration from his css stylesheet which helped me keep my submit button from being pushed out of the contact form border when the textarea element was enlarged.
-I specifically took inspiration from the line of code on line 226 from this link found [here](https://github.com/pawoods/project1/blob/main/assets/css/style.css).
+I specifically took inspiration from the line of code on line 226 from this link found [here](https://github.com/pawoods/project1/blob/main/assets/css/style.css)

 - This MDM Web Docs article helped me make sense of the error that was flagged when I ran my code for the contact.html page through the W3C Markup Validator.
 I took inspiration specifically from the beggining of the article in the very first html demo on the fourth line of code.
-The link to this article can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).
+The link to this article can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select)

 - I wasn't sure how to hide the placeholder option label in my select element, so after a google search, I came across this MDM Web Docs article that went into detail about the hidden attribute.
 I took inspiration from this article and used the hidden attribute in the placeholder option label to hide this as an option.
-The link to this article can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/hidden#value).
+The link to this article can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/hidden#value)

+- I would like to give credit to Code Institute and fellow Code institute student Saskia Packer, as I took inspiration from both of their README.md files to structure my own README.md file.
+The link to the Code institute template README.md file can be found [here](https://github.com/Code-Institute-Solutions/readme-template) and the link to the other README.md file can be found [here](https://github.com/SaskiaPacker/potters-club/blob/main/README.md)

+- I would like to give credit to my mentor [Martina Terlevic](https://github.com/SephTheOverwitch) for providing me with resources to help me get started with my project and for providing initial resources for me to help me get started with my project

 ### Media
 All media was sourced from [Unsplash](https://unsplash.com/)